ionic-team/ionic-docs/docs/api/popover.md

 ## Triggers

 A trigger for an `ion-popover` is the element that will open a popover when interacted with.
 The interaction behavior can be customized by setting the `trigger-action` property.
 Note that `trigger-action="context-menu"` will prevent your system's default context menu from opening.
-View the [Usage](#usage) section for an example of how to use triggers.

 :::note
  Triggers are not applicable when using the `popoverController` because the `ion-popover` is not created ahead of time.